Caloris Group: Odin Formation

 The Odin Formation, which was originally called the hummocky plains by Trask and Guest, was described by them as consisting of low, closely spaced to scattered smooth hills about 0.3 to 1 km across and from tens of meters to a few hundred meters high.
 In some places the hills are aligned concentrically with the rim to the Caloris Basin, and the plains appear corrugated.
 The area between the hills is similar in appearance to the smooth plains; in some areas the Odin Formation may be partly flooded by smooth plains materials, but for mapping convenience this area has been included in the Odin Formation.
-Because the relief on the Odin Formation is low, identification depends much on image resolution and lighting, and some outcrops may not have been recognized.
+The extent of the Odin Formation was expanded by Fassett et al. and Denevi et al.

 The distribution pattern of the Odin appears similar to that of the thinner, more distal parts of Alpes Formation of the Imbrium Basin on the Moon.
 The Odin, like the Alpes, occurs in broad lobes such as those in Odin Planitia beyond the main basin scarp.
-Odin also mantles the intercrater plains ancient crater materials out to a distance of 1200 km from the main Caloris scarp.
+The Odin also mantles the intercrater plains ancient crater materials out to a distance of 1200 km from the main Caloris scarp.
 The Odin Formation is interpreted as part of the Caloris ejecta sequence, but its mode of origin is less clear than those of certain other Caloris formations.
 The unit may consist of late-arriving, blocky, coherent ejecta from deep within the Caloris cavity, later partly buried by smooth plains.